sjinks/wp-two-factor-auth/readme.txt

 6. Admin settings page.

 == Changelog ==
+= 3.0.1 =
+Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.

 = 3.0 =
 * Added TOTP as the OTC generator.
 Compatible with Google Authenticator and other third party auth apps.
 * Added user settings page where they can activate usage of third party apps instead of email delivery of code.